thragusjr/Capstone/Tools/README.md

 ### DISCLAIMER

-Most of these guides were not written by me, but have been accumulated from various websites, gits and other sources and tailored for my own use.
+The content in these guides is a combination of my own writing, and information from various websites & documentation sources.

-These have been included with this Git to assist with the associated labs.
+They have been included with this repo to assist with the associated labs.